Brayden967/Python-Web-Scraper/README.md

 A basic python web scraper for JSON data, using Python 3.6.4.

+*Before using any of the scripts please be familair and mindful with the websites robots.txt file you plan on scraping

 Each file contains a basic web scraper and new files will continue to be added on this repository.

 Repository File Descriptions: